-Source: author's calculations Using these estimation results, our calculations suggest that 53 percent of the 385 total decrease in lending would have materialized in foreign currency lending (both in households and the 386 corporate sector) and 47 percent in HUF lending (Figure 17).
-In the foreign currency segment, lending to 387 households would have decreased roughly equally in lending to households and corporates.
-In contrast with the 388 intuitive assumption that adjustment is faster in the corporate segment, our results thus suggest that the banking 389 sector would have reacted more intensely in the household segment. requirement was considered to be a credit 390 supply shock.
-It shows that even if regulatory authorities hadreacted to the increasing (FX) lending by requiring 391 a countercyclical capital buffer, they would have been able to only temporarily slow the build-up of FX loans.
-392 The outstanding amount of household loans denominated in HUF and FX would have been lower by around8 393 percent in both cases, while the reduction in corporate loans denominated in HUF and FX would have been 6 394 percent for both categories, at the end of the period.
-395
+Source: author's calculations

+Using these estimation results, our calculations suggest that 53 percent of the total decrease in lending would have materialized in foreign currency lending (both in households and the corporate sector) and 47 percent in HUF lending (Figure 17).
+In the foreign currency segment, lending to households would have decreased roughly equally in lending to households and corporates.
+In contrast withthe intuitive assumption that adjustment is faster in the corporate segment, our results thus suggest that the banking sector would have reacted more intensely in the household segment.

-396 Source: Central Bank of Hungary, author's calculations VII.
+Source: author's calculations